10 Things To Know About EMIS

-Seattle is a thriving center of business and culture on the Pacific Rim with deep historical ties to Asia.
-The joint ports of Seattle and Tacoma represent the third-largest port system in North America, and Washington State is a top trading partner to the world.
-Our region nests major multinational corporations, including Boeing, Microsoft, Amazon, and Starbucks.
-We also host a number of influential philanthropic organizations, including the Gates Foundation, the largest private foundation in the world.
-The area boasts a robust nonprofit community, including the home of World Vision and PATH, a leader in global health.
-Finally, the Pacific Northwest features a strong military presence that includes the Army, Navy, Air Force and Coast Guard.
+Seattle thrives as a center of business and culture on the Pacific Rim.
+Our region hosts major multinational corporations, including Boeing, Microsoft, Amazon, and Starbucks.
+We are home to a number of influential philanthropic organizations, including the Gates Foundation, the largest in the world.
+The area boasts a robust nonprofit community, including World Vision and PATH, a leader in global health.
+Finally, the Pacific Northwest features an Army, Navy, Air Force and Coast Guard presence.

-Seattle is also beautiful: snow-capped mountains and water views in every direction.
-Our students enjoy easy access to ski slopes, lakes and sailing opportunities, hiking on specular trails, wild beaches and the rugged coastline of the Pacific Ocean, and a laid back, outdoorsy atmosphere.
-We offer countless local coffee roasters, an important for students craving a caffeine fix.
+Seattle offers snow-capped mountains and water views in every direction.
+And easy access to ski slopes, lakes and sailing opportunities, hiking on specular trails, wild beaches and the rugged coastline of the Pacific Ocean, and a laid back, outdoorsy atmosphere.
+And plenty of coffee houses.

 4. How Do EMIS students engage with the Seattle community?

-EMIS Civic Council (corporate, non-governmental, political and security sector figures from companies and organizations across the Pacific Northwest directly influencing global policy and decision-making), uniquely brings expertise and diverse views to the program through special lectures, field visits, simulations and client projects.
+The EMIS Civic Council (corporate, non-governmental, political and security sector figures from companies and organizations across the Pacific Northwest), uniquely brings expertise and diverse views to the program through special lectures, field visits, simulations and client projects.
 This collaboration offers significant networking and job search opportunities that helps our students stay current, knowledgable, and up-to-date on valuable skills.

 5. Can I work and study at the same time?

-EMIS is designed to meet the needs of mid-career professionals.
+EMIS caters to mid-career professionals.
 We offer a 10- or 12- month program as well as a less intensive two-year option.
 EMIS courses typically take place Monday-Friday during afternoons, with some class sessions or additional activities on evenings and weekends.
 If you plan to work while studying please build some flexibility into your schedule.
 Students working full-time while studying may consider the two-year option.

 6. What kind of courses will I take?

-EMIS draws on the UW Jackson School’s strengths – world-class faculty and a commitment to interdisciplinary and comparative teaching on the world’s regions, cultures and languages.
-There is no definitive lens through which our faculty understand global complexity.
-EMIS professors are drawn from, and indeed draw upon, diverse disciplines, including sociology, anthropology, economics, history, government, and political science.
-Their courses complement those taught by leading Seattle-area practitioners working in diplomacy, law, business, advocacy, and many other professions.
+EMIS draws on the UW Jackson School’s world-class faculty and a commitment to interdisciplinary and comparative teaching on the world’s regions, cultures and languages.
+EMIS professors represent diverse disciplines, including sociology, anthropology, economics, history, government, and political science.
+Their courses complement those taught by Seattle-area practitioners working in diplomacy, law, business, advocacy, and many other professions.

-Our curriculum changes every year to remain relevant and tackle topics both in the news and on the horizon.
-Over the course of the program, EMIS students engage the driving political, economic, cultural and historical forces around the globe, from Asia to the Arctic.
-You may take courses on the foundations of the world order, US foreign policy, negotiation, contemporary Asia, international humanitarian law and the use of force, international development, technology and society, human security, energy, migration, and more.
+Our curriculum tackles topics both in the news and on the horizon.
+EMIS students engage political, economic, cultural and historical forces around the globe, from Asia to the Arctic: courses on the foundations of the world order, negotiation, contemporary Asia, technology and society, and more.
 Our current course schedule is found here.

 7. Is there a final EMIS project or thesis?